highlightjs/highlight.js/docs/style-guide.rst

 * non-standard borders/margin/paddings for the root container ``.hljs``
 * specific font faces
-* font size, line height and anything that affects posistion and size of characters within the container
+* font size, line height and anything that affects position and size of characters within the container

 Okay to use: